 - Condition specific studies (e.g. breast cancer care against standards for care)

-- Auditing use of particular drugs against guidance to ensure appropriate prescribing and access to treatments.
+- Auditing use of particular drugs against guidance to ensure appropriate prescribing and access to treatments

-Please get in touch via our contact page.
+For further information please talk with Richard Davis at SPH or get in touch via our contact page.